 The Pian Upe ecosystem attracts a unique count of bird species making it a hotspot for birders taking Uganda birding safaris to this region of the country.
 Some of the bird species to look out for include the Karamoja Apalis, Ostriches, Abyssinian ground hornbill, superb sterlings, secretary birds, and many more.

 On a visit to Pian Upe Wildlife Reserve, a cultural visit to the Karamojong communities is a better way to experience the lifestyle of the people in this area.
-A local cultural visit to the Karamojong people will grant you rare cultural music, dance, and drama performance.
+A local cultural visit to the Karamojong people will grant you rare cultural music, dance, and drama performances.
 The cultural performance is amazing and surely loveable.

-When it comes to Uganda wildlife safaris, tourists are always quick to choose to visit the popular African safari national parks like Bwindi Impenetrable National Park which is home to half of the world’s remaining mountain gorillas and top gorilla safari in Uganda destination, Queen Elizabeth National Park, and Murchison Falls Conservation Area.
+When it comes to Uganda’s wildlife safaris, tourists are always quick to choose to visit the popular African safari national parks like Bwindi Impenetrable National Park which is home to half of the world’s remaining mountain gorillas and top gorilla safari in Uganda destination, Queen Elizabeth National Park, and Murchison Falls Conservation Area.
 However, for an experience of the African wilderness, visit the northeastern region including Pian Upe Wildlife Reserve.